Basic Leadership Styles

 A pace-setting leader leads from the front, sets high standards for performance, and expects the team to exceed with minimal management.
 The leader always wants to do things better and faster.
 This style should be sparingly used as it can lower team morale and lead to demotivation.

-The following matrix shows the appropriate situational leadership style based on the maturity and skill levels of the team members.
-Also read Tuckman Ladder for the various stages of team development and the corresponding leadership styles to be adopted.
+- Tuckman Ladder: for the various stages of team development and the corresponding leadership styles to be adopted.